hjellinek/ctk-core/README.md

 run the mvn site command from the top directory, launch the site from `ctk-core\target\site` and see the surefire reports.

+### Adding a New Test

+some text about adding JUnit @Test methods, and `MyNewTestClassIT.java` ... and advice on choosing the right JUnit Runner (default, params runner, etc).
+Also notes about using Spring for dependency injection if desired.

-### Adding A New API
+### Adding A New API Foo
+Creating a new API has two major steps - creating the ProtocolClient which communicates with the new endpoints, and creating the classes and/or interfaces that hold and control the actual tests,
+#### Creating a FooProtocolClient
+The FooProtocolClient exists in the `transport` package
-- Create a new FooProtocolClient
+- Create a new `org.ga4gh.ctk.transport.FooProtocolClient` in `transport` module (don't forget to add description to `package-info.java`)
-- implement FooMethods to get messages stubbed
+- implement FooMethods to get messages stubbed (mostly generated and repetitive code)
+#### Creating Infrastructure for Foo
+Tests (and infrastructure) go in the **test* subtree of the `testpack` module.
+This is the suggested (but not mandatory) )pattern:
-- Add a java package `org.ga4gh.ctk.systests.api.Foo`
+- Add a java package `org.ga4gh.ctk.systests.api.Foo` in the **test** tree of the `testpack` module
-- Add a test class in that package (see examples)
+- Add a test class `FooMethodsEndpointAliveIT.java` in that package (see examples) to verify the Foo endpoint is reachale and responsive
+- optionally create marker interface for test control, in the **test** tree of `testpack` at `org.ga4gh.ctk.control.API.FooTests.java`
+- optionally create `org.ga4gh.ctk.systests.FooTestSuite.java`

 ## Using The Executable Jars
 some text